Albioma is an independent renewable energy producer committed to the energy transition.

 Activities

 The Codora Energia cogeneration plant in the State of Goiás has been operating since 2011 at a site adjoining a distillery owned by the Jalles Machado group, the world’s second-largest producer of organically-grown sugar.
-In 2015, when Albioma acquired a 65% equity stake, the plant had an installed capacity of 48 MW, enabling it to export 98 GWh of electricity to the grid annually.
+In 2015, when Albioma acquired a 65% equity stake, the plant had an installed capacity of 48 MW.
 The addition of a third steam turbine in 2018 increased this capacity to 68 MW.

 Biomass and energy production